mattallen-it/mrtg-az900-the-bridge/README.md

 ### Build

-Use the Azure portal and other approved management tools to configure or examine the required services.
+Use the Azure Portal and other approved management tools to configure or examine the required services.

 ### Document